 - Has clinically relevant ascites at baseline (defined as requiring paracentesis) or with moderate radiographic ascites.
 A minimal amount of radiographic ascites is allowed.

-- Participants with MSI-H CRC are excluded.
+- For Cohort C, participants with MSI-H CRC are excluded.

 - Has a history of interstitial lung disease.